 In the last two Star Wars movies there have been two female leads.
 In The Force Awakens there was Rey.
 In the movie we first find her as a scavenger living off of scraps.
 She’s been abandoned on Jakku but she never gives up hope that her family will come back for her.
 She quickly displays her toughness when she takes down Unkar Plott’s thugs within seconds.
 Then she grows in awesomeness when she flies the Millenium Falcon better than Han Solo himself which is saying something.
 She’s a mechanic.
 And most of important of all, she has the force!
 I remember watching The Force Awakens for the first time and being mind blown when I found out that she was basically the next Luke of the Star Wars franchise.
 I also love that she never depended on getting rescued but got herself out of sticky situations.
 And she’ll only become cooler considering that in the next movie we’ll finally find out who her parents are.

 In Rogue One there was Jyn.
-From the commercials and trailers I thought she was going to be another awesome heroine.
+From the commercials and trailers, I thought she was going to be another awesome heroine.
 And she had the potential to be just as cool as Rey.
 She came off as tough when she took out those rebels in the very beginning on Wobani.
 She could take care of herself very well during the dispute on Jedha.
-After that however she never got to really show off her skills again.
+After that, however, she never got to really show off her skills again.
 Cassian was always saving her, her story arc wasn’t that special, and yes, she became the leader of the small rebel group to retrieve the Death Star plans but not really.
 Cassian was the brains behind the whole operation.

 Now alongside Rey is Finn.
 Finn is a great character.
-He is the first stormtrooper in a Star Wars film to have gone good.
+He is the first stormtrooper in a Star Wars film to have turned good.
 That makes him such a different character than anyone in the Star Wars movies.
 He’s immediately lovable and is hilarious.
 I loved his growth in the movie.
 He went from being a man fleeing from the terrible evil of the First Order to co-leading a mission alongside Poe to destroy Starkiller Base.
 And he fearlessly fought Kylo Ren at the end and did a pretty good job against him.
 I can’t wait to see what he’ll be up to in the next Star Wars.

-Then in Rogue One there was Cassian.
+Then in Rogue One, there was Cassian.
 He’s my favorite new addition to the Star Wars universe.
-To me his story arc in this new Star Wars film was way more heroic than Jyn’s was supposed to be.
+To me, his story arc in this new Star Wars film was way more heroic than Jyn’s was supposed to be.
 I mean when you first meet him he was a cold blooded rebel intelligence officer who was willing to do anything without question for the rebellion.
-Halfway through the movie he has the chance to kill Jyn’s father, Galen Erso, but his conscience finally prevails.
+Halfway through the movie, he has the chance to kill Jyn’s father, Galen Erso, but his conscience finally prevails.
 It’s a crucial moment that eventually influences him to get that ragtag band of rebels together to aid Jyn on her mission to steal the Death Star plans.

 Besides Chirrut his backstory is very interesting to me.
 I hope that sometime in the future he’ll appear in another movie so we’ll get to know a little more about the rebel captain.
 Yes I love Finn, he’s a great character, but Cassian is just better.
 He’s more interesting and I really, really wished he hadn’t died so we can see more movies with him.